Murtaza-Yaqubi/Yaqubi-MADA-project/code/README.md

 Folder Structure:

-1- analysis-code/: Contains the R script that performs the statistical analysis for the project.
+1- analysis-code: Contains the R script that performs the statistical analysis for the project.
-2- eda-code/: Contains the R script for exploratory data analysis (EDA).
+2- eda-code: Contains the R script for exploratory data analysis (EDA).
-3- processing-data/: Contains the scripts used for data processing, including importing and cleaning the data.
+3- processing-data: Contains the scripts used for data processing, including importing and cleaning the data.